 Is your water starting to smell like rotten eggs?
 While no one enjoys the rotten egg smell in water, it can be a common problem for homeowners, especially those with well water.
 Good clean water should be free of tastes and foul odors.
 You shouldn’t have to drink foul-tasting water or bathe in water that smells.
 If your water has an unpleasant taste or rotten egg smell, we can help.
-Below we’ll explore what causes sulfur water, the risks associated with sulfur water, and let you know how to treat sulfur water so you can enjoy clean, safe water.

 What Causes Sulfur Water?

 When someone mentions “sulfur water,” they’re most likely referring to water that smells like rotten eggs.
-Hydrogen sulfide causes this rotten egg smell in water.
+Hydrogen sulfide gas (H₂S) causes this rotten egg smell in water.
 While hydrogen sulfide is a poisonous gas, the levels in water are generally more of a nuisance than a health risk.

 Hydrogen sulfide is a naturally occurring element found in different forms and compounds.
 It can get in your water in two ways.
 Firstly, it is naturally produced when organic substances break down, such as decaying plants and bacteria, which can be dissolved in drinking water.
-Secondly, it’s also common in wells, especially those drilled in high shale or sandstone concentration and water heaters containing magnesium rods.
-Thus, the odor is more noticeable when using hot water, as heated water releases the gas more quickly than cold water.

 Health Risks of Drinking Sulfur Water